Surfing Mexico – ALL Top Spots / Surf Towns [2025]

 What shall I wear for surfing in Mexico?

-Top things to do in Mexico when you’re not surfing
+Top things to do in Mexico (when you’re not surfing)

-Surfing Mexico is the perfect excuse to delve into one of the most enthralling countries on the planet.
 From Wild West canyons speckled with cacti and sloshing with tequila all the way to soaring volcanos and misty jungles, there’s loads to keep you busy when the waves are low in these parts…

-Explore the Yucatan Peninsula
+The Yucatan Peninsula

 We know the Yucatan is all the way out on the far east coast of Mexico.
 However, you should be able to book an internal flight there for under $100.
 So, once you’re done surfing Mexico Pacific waves, why not hop over to see the white-sand beaches and enthralling historical ruins that abound?
 They include the vine-dressed temples of Chichen Itza and the gleaming shores of Tulum.
 Oh, and the party city of Cancun isn’t far – just saying.